 In the present campaign no new or striking issue is presented.
-The Democrats arraign the Republican party, vilify the President and hold forth glittering generalities, but definiteness is lacking, and what would be gained by the election tion of a Democratic President is not apparent.
-A general "calamity howl" is no argument, and to secure the farmer vote it is necessary to present more than
+The Democrats arraign the Republican party, vilify the President and hold forth glittering generalities, but definiteness is lacking and what would be gained by the election of a Democratic President is not apparent.
+A general "calamity howl" is no argument, and to secure the farmer vote it is necessary to present more than chaff.

-One term of a Democratic President, two years only of absolute Democratic administration, was sufficient to prac-tically paralyze business throughout the nation, deprive the worker of the chance to earn an honest living, depress values and prices and make us the laughing stock and subject of ridicule of the nations of the world.
+One term of a Democratic President. two years only of absolute Democratic administration, was sufficient to practically paralyze business throughout the nation, deprive the worker of the chance to earn an honest living, depress values and prices and make us the laughing stock and subject of ridicule of the nations of the world.

-McKinley was elected, a Republican Congress enacted a consistent protective tariff, industry was revived, factories started, unemployed given work at the highest wages ever known, consumption stimulated, values restored, Spain defeated, Cuba freed, order established in the Philippine Islands and the people given civil liberty in its fullest sense and the opportunity of becoming a creditable part of the greatest nation on earth.
-The sta-bility of the currency has been assured istration; the public debt reduced and interest charges lowered; laws passed that will bring the arid lands under cultivation, and that, too, without tax or ans person except the one diland from the government.
+McKinley was elected, a Republica Congress enacted a consistent protective tariff, industry was revived, factories started, unemployed given work at the highest wages ever known, consumption stimulated, values restored, Spain defeated, Cuba freed, order established in the Philippine Islands and the people given civil liberty in its fullest sense and the opportunity of becoming a creditable part of the greatest nation on earth.
+The stability of the currency has been assured by the action of the Republican administration; the public debt reduced and interest charges lowered; laws passed that will bring the arid lands under cultivation, and that, too, without tax or cost to any person except the one directly benefited by the purchase of the land from the government.

-iring of the route for an isthnow assured, is a crowning triumph for a Republican President and the party, and no one class will receive a greater benefit from the connection of the Atbenefit from the connection of the At-lantic and Pacific by this great waterway than will the farmer.
+The securing of the route for an isthmian canal the construction of which is now assured, is a crowning triumph for a Republican President and the party. and no one class will receive a greater benefit from the connection of the Atlantic and Pacific by this great waterway than will the farmer.

-The opposition to the Cuban reci-recity bill, on account of the reduction of the tariff on raw sugar, came largely from a misconception of what the result would be.
-Instead of retarding production and lowering the sprice of sugar beets, the opposite has been the result, and the production has been stimulated
+The opposition to the Cuban reciprocity bill, on account of the reduction of the tariff on raw sugar, came largely from a misconception of what the result would be.
+Instead of retarding production and lowering the price of sugar beets, the opposite has been the result. and the production has been stimulated and profits increased.

+Benefits of Protection.

-Benefits of Protection The policy of protection which guards and develops the industries of our country, cardinal with the Republican party, is necessary to the prosperity of the farmer.
-A tariff on agricultural products may not increase the price if the dedoes not equal the supply, but a which protects American labor and home industries insures work at high wages, plenty of money and increased on, insuring high prices for
+The policy of protection which guards and develops the industries of our country, cardinal with the Republican party. is necessary to the prosperity of th farmer.
+A tariff on agricultural products may not increase the price if the demand does not equal the supply, but a tariff which protects American labor and home industries insures work at high wages, plenty of money and increased consumption, Insuring high prices for farm products.